 Taught by: Christina Gestra.

-Upon completing this course you will have established a base understanding of what the role of a Landscape Architect entails, along with a good base knowledge of the range and extent of scales, contexts and styles landscape architects generally work within.
+You will have established an understanding of what the role of a Landscape Architect entails, along with a good base knowledge of the range and extent of scales, contexts and styles landscape architects generally work within.
 You will have visited a series of notable landscape spaces across London and also experienced and worked upon your own design project.

 Who Should Attend

 Anyone wishing to gain a base knowledge of landscape architecture, as well as design professionals in related areas/disciplines or those considering studying Landscape Architecture as a profession.
 Anyone with an interest in urban design and the design of public open spaces, landscapes and the context of the built environment; and those intrigued by the idea of place-making and what makes a good city or urban space.
 Students only require an interest in the subject matter and a general enthusiasm to learn.

 Christina has worked as a Landscape architect for over 18+ years within a broad range of practices, sectors and roles both within the UK and the Netherlands for Mecanoo Architects.
 Amidst working directly for design practices she has also been involved with and worked for the Architectural biennale in Venice throughout autumn 2006 and has lectured part time for University of the Arts London since 2007.